-The School's financial liabilities comprise accounts payable, and finance lease liability.
+The School's financial liabilities comprise accounts payable and, finance lease liability.
 Financial liabilities are subsequently measured at amortised cost using the effective interest method.
-Interest expense and any gain or loss on derecognition are recognised in the Statement of Comprehensive Revenue and Expense.
+Interest expense and any gain or loss on derecognition are recognised in surplus or deficit.